PaulSnow/Fifth/README.md

 Anyway, for a number of years I couldn't put my hands on a copy of the full Fifth environment.
 This has really bothered me over the last few years, but not enough to mount all the old hard drives I have collected...
 (Hint:  I have lots of old hard drives!
 "Toss the computer, keep the hard drive" -- the motto I live by!)

-Looked first on the web, and found a number of Shareware versions on the.
+Looked first on the web, and found a number of Shareware versions.
+Shareware...
 Yes, you heard that right.
 Fifth predates Open Source by a few years.

-But now I found a copy of the full version.
+But now, looking on my own drives, I have found a copy of the full version!
 And I hereby release Fifth to the world!

 I'd like to say I am releasing Fifth as open source, but I can't because I doubt the source exists any more.
 If it does, it is on some even older